Investor Visas for Austria and Second Citizenship

 A minimum of EUR 70,000 has to be endowed to the foundation, either in cash or in kind.
 The net asset value received by the foundation is exposed to a one-time tax of 2.5%.

-Income of the Austrian private foundation.
+Income from the Austrian private foundation.

 A standard income tax rate of 25% applies but many tax exemptions are available.
 For example, domestic dividend income is completely tax exempt in the hands of the foundation.
 Foreign source dividend income is also not taxed in the hands of the Austrian foundation provided that the foundation holds at least 10 % of the shares of the foreign corporation for a period of at least one year.
 Dividends originating from EU/EEA countries tax-exempt irrespective of the percentage of shareholding and holding period.